-When people say (and by people, I mean a friend of mine with whom I just discussed this topic) that healthy living “is a choice”, thereby implying that all who don’t have their shit together deserve the ill-health (in all facets of life) “coming to them”, they displace the responsibility of our leaders onto the people, who trust those leaders to guide them in the right direction.
+When people say that healthy living “is a choice”, thereby implying that all who don’t have their shit together deserve the ill-health (in all facets of life) “coming to them”, they displace the responsibility of our leaders onto the people, who trust those leaders to guide them in the right direction.
 They neglect the fundamental role social norms have in shaping who we are, one of which being the consumption of poor-quality foods (at least in America).
-They proclaim their ignorance to the nefarious, covert, yet stunning effect the exacerbated lower self has on altering our ability to cope with our many earthly dilemmas, whilst being victims of the schema themselves (the highest version of oneself has compassion for others’ follies, especially those that are instigated and sustained by a defunct social morale).
+They proclaim their ignorance to the nefarious, covert, yet stunning effect the exacerbated lower self has on altering our ability to cope with our many earthly dilemmas, whilst being victims of the schema themselves (the highest version of oneself has compassion for others’ follies, especially those that are instigated and sustained by the defunct social morale).